-[add Supplementary Table 1 in this document]

 Supplementary Table 1 The analytical framework.

-Analytical framework developed during the fourth stage of the framework analysis, for the categorisation of information from the interviews (Gale et al. 2013).
+Analytical framework developed during the fourth stage of the framework analysis, for the categorization of information from the interviews (Gale et al. 2013).
 Blue boxes are most common or critical barriers referred to in table 1.
 Numbers in the column in the right represent the number of sources in which a category was addressed.
 Information in dashed boxes was addressed under a different theme.